Full Body Burial at Sea in California

 We are mindful of the weather when we go to the ocean, specifically in this case, where we are going several miles offshore.
 Full-body burial at sea is available all year round, but during the winter, it is slightly more challenging to catch a weather window for the trip.

-Fear of full Body Sea Burial
+Is there fear of full Body Sea Burial?

 Fear of an unknown situation is common.
 Full-body burial at sea is an ancient tradition in many cultures.
 For a historical perspective, see our articles: